 Although it is a fairly basic and simple process, you still may encounter problems along the way.
 For example, permissions could be an issue, though, with root or administrative permissions for the particular instance you’re working with, you should be able to access any and everything.
 While it’s unlikely to occur in manual processes, as mentioned above, you may run into issues if you attach your instance to a different OS, which could result in having no ability to see the files on the volume at all, unless you install special software.
 Linux supports NTFS, but in read-only mode, and it can sometimes cause problems depending on the versions of Linux or NTFS.

 While manual file-level recovery is a simple process, it might involve a good number of steps, which could make it quite cumbersome, especially if you need to recover files on a more regular basis, or if you need to recover files from multiple volumes.

 Additionally, in some cases, you will need to recover more than one file, or files from more than one volume, which turns into double the amount of work, or more.
-You might want to consider automating the file-level recovery process or simply use CPM.
+You might want to consider automating the file-level recovery process or simply use N2WS Backup & Recovery (CPM).

 N2WS Backup & Recovery (CPM) for File-Level Recovery Ease